Current U.S. Student

 Not Permitted

 No research or independent study is required.
-English Teaching Assistantships are not study/research awards and teaching takes most of the grantees' time.
+English Teaching Assistantships are not study/research awards and teaching will take most of the grantees' time.
 In applying, the Statement of Grant Purpose should focus on why the applicant wishes to teach English in Cambodia, what they bring to the classroom, and how to make it a memorable cultural experience.

 Dependents